maybestcoding/SimonGame/README.md

 1. Press a key to start this game: $(document).keydown(?)
 - Only call nextSequence() on the first keypress, so in order to not to call it again you shoud track if the game start or not

-2.Excute nextSecuence function if game hasn't started yet
+2. Excute nextSecuence function if game hasn't started yet
  - Level 1...
  - One of colour buttons is chosen randomly and display fadeIn and fadeOut effect on the button and also play sound accordingly
  - randomChoseColour is pushed to gamePattern